newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/electrologist-office-license.md

 ## Application Requirements

-- Applicant/licensee name, mailing address
+- Applicant's name, date of birth, home address, and principal business address
 - License number, if applicable
 - Social Security number
--
-- Business name and address
+- Business name, address, and phone number
 - Business registration number or certificate of formation
-- Applicant's name, date of birth, home address, and principal business address
 - A permit and passing inspection of the premises to prove that the premises meet the Universal Precautions for Infection Control criteria
 - Applicable fees paid